 Figure 01 Progress Updates

 Figure 01 was introduced in March 2023 when the company emerged from stealth, releasing a video titled Introducing Figure.
-The video features a computer-generated image (CGI) rendering of the humanoid robot.
+The video features a computer-generated image (CGI) render of the humanoid robot.
 In October 2023, the company released additional videos titled Figure 01 Dynamic Walking and Dynamic Walking, both showcasing the bipedal capabilities of Figure 01.

 Source: Figure